AG7GN/images/README.md

 	- Press __Enter__ at the "Root partition has been resized" screen.
 	- Press the __TAB__ key to select __Finish__, then press __ENTER__.
 	- Select __Yes__ to reboot.
+1. Once the desktop appears, click __Raspberry > Hamradio > Update Pi and Ham Apps__ and check __Raspbian OS and Apps__, then click OK.
+This will download and install the latest OS updates.
+Reboot if prompted to do so.

-1. Once the desktop appears, open a Terminal window and run these commands:
+	Alternatively, you can open a Terminal window and run these commands:

-		sudo apt-get update --allow-releaseinfo-change
+		sudo apt-get update
 		sudo apt-get upgrade -y

 	Close the terminal window when the commands finish running (type `exit` and press __ENTER__).

+	Both methods are equivalent.

 1. Click __Raspberry > Preferences > Raspberry Pi Configuration__, then click __Change Password__ to set your password.
 Click __OK__, and __OK__ again.
 1. Change the Hostname of your Pi as desired.
 1. If the outside edge of the desktop appears cut off on your monitor, Enable __Overscan__.